-- (1) Every tier 1 and tier 2 local authority must prepare, and much the publicly available as required under the Local Government Act 2002, and 15 for the tier 1 or 2 urban environment: - (a) every 6 years; and - (b) in time to inform, or at the same time as preparation of the next long-term plan of each relevant local authority. - (2) The FDS must apply, at a minimum, to the relevant tier 1 and 2 urban environments of the local authority, but may a proto any wider area. - (3) If more than one tier 1 or tie 2 head authority has jurisdiction over a tier 1 or tier 2 urban environment, these local authorities are jointly responsible for preparing an FDS as required by the subject. - (4) If a local authority that is not a tier 1 or 2 local authority chooses to prepare an FDS, either all ne cown, any other local authority, this subpart applies as if it were a tier 1 or 2 local authority, a cept that any reference to an HBA may be read as a reference to any other document that contains broadly equivalent information. - (5) An FDS may be prepared and published as a stand-alone document, or be treated as part of any other document (such as a spatial plan).
+- (1) Every tier 1 and tier 2 local authority must prepare, and make publicly available an FDS for the tier 1 or 2 urban environment: - (a) every 6 years; and - (b) in time to inform, or at the same time as, preparation of the next long-term plan of each relevant local authority. - (2) The FDS must apply, at a minimum, to the relevant tier 1 and 2 urban environments of the local authority, but may apply to any wider area. - (3) If more than one tier 1 or tier 2 local authority has jurisdiction over a tier 1 or tier 2 urban environment, those local authorities are jointly responsible for preparing an FDS as required by this subpart. - (4) If a local authority that is not a tier 1 or 2 local authority chooses to prepare an FDS, either alone or with any other local authority, this subpart applies as if it were a tier 1 or 2 local authority, except that any reference to an HBA may be read as a reference to any other document that contains broadly equivalent information. - (5) An FDS may be prepared and published as a stand-alone document, or be treated as part of any other document (such as a spatial plan).